 Who May Apply?

-Organizations operating in the health care industry or serving other health care companies who are not eligible for other URAC accreditation or certification programs may apply for Health Care Management Certification.
-Applicants that were previously denied accreditation are also deemed ineligible.
+In order to pursue HCM Certification, organizations must operate in the health care industry.
+Companies that are not eligible for other URAC accreditation or certification programs may apply for Health Care Management Certification.
+URAC does not certify or accredit individuals.